EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 [[info | Note]]
 | You can see your existing blockchain accounts in the drop-down menu.

-**Result**

-The previous action creates a new blockchain account as show below:
+**Result**: The previous action creates a new blockchain account as show below:

    ![new account](./images/new-bc-account-3.png)